alexgalkin/odin/README.md

 # Odin

-An authorisation and authentication plug in for Mengmom.
+An authorisation and authentication plug in for Mengmom test.

 ## Build requirements